A haunting morgue. A stinking fish market. Brutalist office blocks and filthy rail yards.

-Lab architecture studio, based in London at the time, produced one of the five plans shortlisted at the end of the first stage and, in order to proceed further with the competition, it formed a partnership with Bates Smart, one of Melbourne’s most prominent architecture firms.
+Lab architecture studio, based in London at the time, produced one of the shortlisted plans and, in order to proceed further with the competition, formed a partnership with one of Melbourne’s most preeminent architecture firms: Bates Smart.

-Construction of Federation Square began in 1998.
-The $450 million investment was supported by the Victorian State Government, City of Melbourne, the Commonwealth Government and the private sector through private tenancy fit-outs and major sponsorship alliances.
+Construction of what was then called Federation Square began in 1998 with the $450 million investment supported by the Victorian State Government, City of Melbourne, the Commonwealth Government and the private sector through various tenancies and major sponsorships.

-Given its bold architectural form and large aspiration, the project had its share of changes to the brief, controversy over the design and costs, heated debate and skepticism.
-Since opening on 26 October 2002 however, Federation Square has been embraced by locals and visitors alike, with an average of more than 10 million visits each year.
+Given its bold architectural form and large aspiration, the project had its share of changes to the brief, controversy over design and costs, heated debate and skepticism.
+Since its opening on 26 October 2002, however, Fed Square has been embraced by locals and visitors alike, with over 10 million visits each year.

-Although Federation Square’s history is short, it is the site upon which the Kulin confederacy of Aboriginal peoples lived for thousands of years.
-The Wathaurung, the Bunurong and the Woiworung peoples occupied the land.
-The Woiworung group comprised a number of clans including the Wurundjeri, who laid claim to the area drained by the Yarra River and its tributaries.
-In the first years after European settlement, Aboriginal clans still camped at their traditional locations on both sides of the Yarra River, near the MCG and Government House.
+Although Fed Sq.’s history is short, the history of its location is far, far longer.
+It is the site upon which the Kulin confederacy of Aboriginal peoples – the Wathaurung, the Bunurong and the Woiworung peoples – dwelled and gathered for tens of thousands of years.
+The Woiworung group in particular comprised a number of clans, including the Wurundjeri, who laid claim to the area drained by the Yarra River and its tributaries.
+Even in the initial years after European settlement, Aboriginal clans still camped at their traditional locations on both sides of the Yarra River, near the modern-day MCG and Government House.

 Federation Square’s Architecture

-Federation Square is the size of a city block or 38,000 square metres (3.8 hectares) and is built on top of a working railway.
-Unlike traditional public spaces like Venice’s San Marco or New York’s Rockefeller Centre, Fed Square is made up of a series of interlocking and cascading spaces.
-Buildings open at all angles into the city, creating unexpected connections and vistas.
-In response to the brief, the design was heavily influenced by the idea of ‘Federation’, of bringing disparate parts together to form a coherent whole.
+Fed Sq. is the size of a city block: 38,000 square metres (3.8 hectares) of steel and masonry, built on top of the city’s most heavily-trafficked railway.
+Unlike traditional public spaces. like Venice’s San Marco or New York’s Rockefeller Centre, Fed Sq. is made up of a series of interlocking and cascading spaces, opening at all angles into the city and creating unexpected connections and vistas.
+In response to the brief, the design was heavily influenced by the idea of ‘Federation’; bringing disparate parts together to form a coherent whole.

-By 2003, a year after its opening, Federation Square was the most awarded project in the history of the Royal Australian Institute of Architects (RAIA) Victoria, receiving five major awards for architectural and design excellence.
+By 2003, only a year after its opening, Fed Sq. had already become the most awarded project in the history of the Royal Australian Institute of Architects Victoria (RAIA), receiving five major awards for architectural and design excellence.

 The Fractal Façade

-Federation Square’s distinctive façade, utilises new understandings of surface geometries to allow for the individual buildings within Federation Square to be differentiated from each other, whilst maintaining an overall coherence.
-Three cladding materials: sandstone, zinc (perforated and solid) and glass have been used within a triangular pinwheel grid.
+Three cladding materials: sandstone, zinc and glass all form triangular pinwheel grids.
 This modular system uses five single triangles (all of the same size and proportion) to make up a larger triangular ‘panel’.
-Following the same geometrical logic, five panels are joined together to create a larger triangular ‘mega panel’, which is then mounted onto the structural frame to form the visible façade.
+Following the same geometric logic, five panels are joined together to create a larger triangular ‘mega panel’, which is then mounted onto the structural frame to form the visible façade.